PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Demonstration: Leveraging IRT in PATCH to Measure LLM Proficiency in 8th Grade Mathematics

-We manually examine the sampled responses from GPT-4V and Gemini-V and score them following the official scoring guide of TIMSS 2011.
+We manually scored the sampled responses from the LLMs following the official scoring rubrics of TIMSS 2011.
 Then, for multiple choice items, we apply the 3PL model (Equation~\ref{eq:3pl}); for open-ended items, we apply the GPC model (Equation~\ref{eq:gpc}) if partially correct response is admissible, otherwise the 2PL model.
-We use maximum likelihood to obtain unbiased estimates of model proficiency scores ($\theta$) with the mirt package in R~\citep{chalmers2012mirt}.
-This results in 11 $\theta$ estimates per model due to the use of 11 system message variants.
-We then use inverse variance weighting~\citep{marin2010weighting} to obtain a weighted $\theta$ and its 95\% confidence interval (CI) for each model.
+We use maximum likelihood to obtain unbiased estimates of model proficiency scores ($\theta$) with the \texttt{mirt} package in R~\cite{chalmers2012mirt}.
+This results in 11 $\theta$ estimates per model corresponding to 11 system message variants.
+We then use inverse variance weighting~\cite{marin2010weighting} to combine these estimates.
+Inverse variance weighting gives more weight to estimates that are more precise (i.e., having lower variance) and less weight to those that are less precise (i.e., having higher variance).
+This way, we obtain a more accurate \textit{overall} $\theta$ estimate and its 95\% confidence interval (CI) for each model.
+This further allows us to visually assess statistical significance by checking for overlap between CIs: for two independent samples, non-overlapping intervals suggest significance at $\alpha = 0.01$; slight overlap may still imply significance at $\alpha = 0.05$; and substantial overlap indicates non-significance at $\alpha = 0.05$.